Edouard26/holbertonschool-simple_shell/README.md

 # holbertonschool-simple_shell
-holbertonschool-simple_shell this is a team project on SIMPLE-SHELL done by Selimata Sylla, Pauline Onier and Aline Laurier
+holbertonschool-simple_shell this is a team project on SIMPLE-SHELL

 # Content
 - MAN_PAGE